ptjahjadi/PyAnimeList/README.md

 * Phase 2 (2 Nov 2020): An NLP-based recommender system using cosine similarity allows users to input the title of an anime to retrieve similar anime.
 This system allows recommending users similar anime based on genre, synopsis and anime producer.

 * Phase 2.1 (7 Nov 2020): Updates to the querying and recommender system for ease of usage.
 This includes an additional feature for querying that accepts number of results as user input.
 The recommender system is now case-insensitive and is able to return the closest anime search to the user input.
-Anime title synonyms are not supported, however.

 * Phase 3 (22 Nov 2020): The NLP-based recommender system has been developed to also account for previous user queries in Phase 1.
 The top queried anime will be used as recommendations, allowing for a more personalised recommendation.
 The more times the user queries, the more varied the system in recommending anime.